 \section{Abstract}

-The sliced Wasserstein and more recently max-sliced Wasserstein metrics $\mW_p$ have attracted abundant attention in data sciences and machine learning due to its advantages to tackle the curse of dimensionality (see \cite{10.1007/978-3-642-24785-9_37} and \cite{DHSPSKZFS}).
+The sliced Wasserstein metric $\sW_p$ and more recently max-sliced Wasserstein metric $\mW_p$ have attracted abundant attention in data sciences and machine learning due to their advantages to tackle the curse of dimensionality, see e.g. \cite{10.1007/978-3-642-24785-9_37}, \cite{DHSPSKZFS}.
 A question of particular importance is the strong equivalence between these projected Wasserstein metrics and the (classical) Wasserstein metric $\Wc_p$.
 Recently, Paty and Cuturi have proved in \cite{PC} the strong equivalence of $\mW_2$ and $\Wc_2$.
-We show that the strong equivalence also holds for $p=1$, while we show that the sliced Wasserstein metric does not share this nice property.
+We show that the strong equivalence also holds for $p=1$, while the sliced Wasserstein metric does not share this nice property.